 Multiple Samples for Better Types

-A single JSON sample might not represent all possible values (see our post on multi-sample inference).
-If your first sample has "lastSeen": null, quicktype infers lastSeen is always null.
-But provide two samples:
+A single JSON sample might not represent all possible values (more details).
+Provide two samples:

 // Sample 1: User is online